zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Field Magnitude <-> Wave Amplitude

-Is a spherical cavity the right choice for the transition operator?
+Is a spherical cavity the right choice for the depolarization operator?

 ## Acknowledgments